December 22, 2025

 How can I pay for school?
-The maximum amount of loans to qualify for depends on your unique financial situation.
-As you start to apply for student loans, keep in mind that you should only borrow the money you actually need.
-Don’t get into debt over your head.
+The maximum amount of loans you may qualify for depends on your unique financial situation and your school’s cost of attendance.
+With private student loans, you may be able to borrow up to 100 percent of your school-certified cost of attendance, which can include tuition, room and board, textbooks, and other education-related expenses.
+As you start to apply for student loans, keep in mind that you should only borrow the money you actually need and avoid taking on more debt than necessary.

 Are you wondering about the maximum amount you could borrow?
 Curious about how you can use student loans?
 Before you start planning, take a look at this overview.